 Sure, you've heard that exfoliating your skin is important, but to achieve glowing skin, it is a must.
 Try exfoliators that contain alpha hydroxy acids, such as glycolic acid.
 Try this: Givenchy Peel Me Perfectly Tri-Performance Skin Polish ($45), a triple-action scrub that contains glycolic acid to promote natural exfoliation and clay extract to cleanse skin and tighten pores.

-At-home peels are another effective path to smoother, more even-toned skin and generally contain up to 30 percent glycolic acid, whereas a dermatologist can use up to 70 percent concentrations for more dramatic results.
+Note: At-home peels are another effective path to smoother, more even-toned skin and generally contain up to 30 percent glycolic acid, whereas a dermatologist can use up to 70 percent concentrations for more dramatic results.

 It is true: The outside of your body reflects what's going on inside of it.
 Skin conditions develop when the skin can't do its job of eliminating toxins efficiently, which happens because the other eliminative organs are overloaded as well.
 Talk to a natural health care professional to find a detox program that works for you, or take a load off your system and benefit your skin by doing the following: